 How an attorney can help when you have a pre-existing condition

 Proving pre-existing injuries can become a focal point in litigation.
 Car accident lawyers play a critical role in showing the injuries were directly related to the crash.
 Attorneys on both sides often comb medical records, relying on expert witnesses to prove that the collision did not cause the injury or that the accident significantly worsened the condition.

 Contact us today for a free consultation

-At Rutter Mills understand the impact prior injuries can have on your claim, and we are prepared to fight for the full value of your claim.
-If you have been injured in a car accident, call today to schedule a free consultation.
+At Rutter Mills understand the impact prior injuries can have on your claim, and we are prepared to fight for the total value of your claim.
+Call today to schedule a free consultation if you have been injured in a car accident.

 When you’ve been injured, you’ve got a lot at stake - but so does the insurance company.
 Walking into the court room with a serious lawyer makes all the difference.
 Watch our video to learn more about Rutter Mills.
 Your lawyer matters.

 “Nothing makes you feel more vulnerable than being hurt or ill.
 And nobody likes to ask for help.
 But when you need it most, we’re at our best.
 We give our clients the confidence and support they need to know they’ll be taken care of – that they’ll get the best outcome possible, even in the face of a very bad situation.”